HomeAbout UsFoundationsCFO NavigatorFractional CFOInsights The App ↗ Contact Us →

 Creating Consistent Review and Adjustment Processes

 Regularly reviewing and tweaking your forecasting system is critical.
 Set up regular check-ins to see how accurate your forecasts are.
 This helps keep your system up-to-date and accurate.
+Key steps in the review process include:

 1. Comparing actual results with forecasted values.